openshift/openshift-restclient-python/README.md

 print(resp.metadata)
 ```

-And finally, the following uses the dynamic client to list Projects the user can access:
+The following uses the dynamic client to list Projects the user can access:

 ```python
 from kubernetes import client, config